Mahdi2912/Daily-Fun/daily_digest.md

 💬 Daily Quote #1:
 "Instead of being intimidated by the limitations, be inspired to find new ways around them." — Ralph Marston

+💬 Daily Quote #2:
+"Having lots of money while not having inner peace is like dying of thirst while bathing in the ocean." — Paramahansa Yogananda